 And wellness is never better attained than through redemption – the regaining of spirit through acts of thoughtfulness and kindness.

-True North Adventure Cruises maintains an active redemption program especially when operating adjacent to underprivileged communities in Indonesia and Papua New Guinea.
+Our company maintains an active redemption program, especially when operating adjacent to underprivileged communities in Indonesia and Papua New Guinea.

-We also provide school sponsorship, support the efforts of Conservation International and, provide other day to day assistance wherever possible.
+We also provide school sponsorship, support the efforts of Conservation International and, provides other day-to-day assistance wherever possible.